MicrosoftLearning/mslearn-cosmosdb-mongodb-vcore/Instructions/04-vector-search.md

 This file is both used to retrieve and store the necessary environment variables for both the PowerShell script and the vector search application APIs.
 It's the easiest way to prepopulate your resource information.
 The file is used to store the environment variables for your Azure Cosmos DB and Azure OpenAI account.

-If you already have a Resource Group, an Azure Cosmos DB Account, or an Azure OpenAI account that you would like to use, just fill in those values in the .env file.
+If you already have a Resource Group, a v-Core-based Azure Cosmos DB for MongoDB account, or an Azure OpenAI account that you would like to use, just fill in those values in the .env file.
 By default, the *create-azure-resources.ps1* script uses this file to retrieve the necessary environment variables.

 To learn more about the ***.env*** file and its parameters, review the [***.env*** file documentation](./00-env-file.md).